dsacre/mididings/doc/main.rst

 .. c:var:: initial_scene

     The number of the first scene to be activated.
+The default is the scene with the lowest number.
     Also see :class:`~.extra.MemorizeScene`.

 .. c:var:: start_delay